nurlanua/nurlanua.github.io/README.md

 ## What is GitHub?

 GitHub is a platform for software developers to share the code and get help from other users.
-It lets you and teams to collaborate efficiantly from everywhere around the world.
+It lets you and teams collaborate efficiently from everywhere around the world.
-GitHub also allows users to create their own websites for no additional costs.
+GitHub also allows users to create their static websites for no additional costs.

 ## What is Markdown?